 The most commonly used species of Berberis is B. vulgaris, otherwise known as barberry.

 The genus as a whole contains the chemical known as berberine, which is also found in the popular medicinal species referred commonly as "goldenseal".

-berberine is a potent antibacterial molecule, which is especially useful for digestive tract infections.
-It is a bitter, yellow coloured substance that is also useful as a bitter tonic for liver and digestive complaints.
+Berberine is a potent antibacterial molecule, which is especially useful for digestive tract infections.
+It's a bitter, yellow coloured substance also useful as a bitter tonic for liver and digestive complaints.